drcereceres/UpStream/src/readme.txt

 Changed:
 * Users are now capable of logging in via /projects page
 * UpStream Users no longer can log in in a project using the client's password
+* Metaboxes filters were moved from the top to the bottom of the box
+* Appearance enhancements

 Fixed:
 * Fixed random logo appearing in /projects page